 A Cascading Effect

-Ideally the modularity that the organization applies to microservices should be extended into the infrastructure that supports them, allowing for more cost-effective and efficient scalability of high-demand services.
+Ideally, the modularity that the organization applies to microservices should be extended into the infrastructure that supports them, allowing for more cost-effective and efficient scalability of high-demand services.
 Although integration between these systems is key, isolating technology in terms of the business services they provide makes it possible to swap certain modules of technology gradually instead of completely revamping the infrastructure.
 As a result, cloud virtualization and infrastructure-as-a-service (IaaS) have become the rule, rather than the exception.
 Making changes and adjustments in these environments is simple, inexpensive, and immediate.

-With constant change in applications and infrastructure, demand for network agility is on the rise, but networks and the equipment that drives them them have remained largely unchanged.
+With the constant change in applications and infrastructure, demand for network agility is on the rise, but networks and the equipment that drives them have remained largely unchanged.
 SD-WANs and similar technologies have introduced some abstraction into site-to-site connectivity, but are often location, hardware, and service-provider specific.
 The modularity that makes the cloud and microservices so attractive requires a paradigm shift, where network edges are no longer defined by physical locations, but by application endpoints.
 Enter NetFoundry and application-specific networking (ASN).

 With application-specific networking, dependency on private circuits, proprietary hardware, and traditional telco solutions is eliminated.
 Our technology makes it possible to spin up highly secure, performant, app-specific networks at scale through a centralized, web-based console.
 These “AppWANs” abstract the network in the same way that containers and virtual machines abstract applications from underlying compute infrastructure.
 There are three key components that make this possible: